Are you looking for a destination that combines the serene beauty of island life with the modern convenience of city living?

 Staying at Fogo island isn’t complete without visiting the 1000 inhabitants’ village of Chã das Caldeiras.
 The village is located inside the crater and is famous for the excellent quality of its grapes.

-Above Mosteiros, the weather can become more chilly in the northeast, especially at night.
-The only safe place to swim is La Salina in the north of the island.
+Above Mosteiros, the weather can become chilly in the northeast, especially at night.
+La Salina is the only safe place to swim in the island’s north.

 Best Places To Stay in Fogo